ReiDaSnaipada/UART-for-Fysetc-Cheetah-v3/README.md

 Aiming to solve the USB connection problem of the cheetah V3 with the klipper, installed on a Pi BTT.
 The following tutorial was developed to help the community.

-# STEP 1 - CONFIGURATION OF THE KLIPPER
+- STEP 1 - CONFIGURATION OF THE KLIPPER

--
+In Klipper, access via SSH and configure:
+(make menuconfig)